Unwarranted Demand with Menaces: Blackmail in NSW

 Updated On:

-The offence of blackmail is regulated by part 4b of the Crimes Act 1900 (NSW).
+The offence of blackmail is regulated by Part 4b of the Crimes Act 1900 (NSW).
 Relevantly, s 249K makes it an offence to make an ‘unwarranted demand’ with menaces with the intention of obtaining a gain or causing loss, or with the intention to influence the exercise of a public duty.
 An offence against this section can result in imprisonment for up to 10 years.
-It is also against the law to accuse (or threaten to accuse) that a person has committed a serious criminal offence.
-Such an offence carries up to 14 years’ imprisonment.
+It is also against the law to accuse (or threaten to accuse) a person of having committed a serious criminal offence.
+Such an offence carries a maximum penalty of 14 years’ imprisonment.

 What is an ‘unwarranted demand with menaces’?